Guide to Downtown Nashville's Top 5 Honky Tonks, Nightclubs & Bars

 - There are no cover charges for most of the honky tonks along Honky Tonk Row on Broadway, so you can pop in, check out the scene, listen to the music, and move on if nothing strikes a chord with you.

-- If someone on stage at the honky tonk encourages a 'Holler & Swaller,' be prepared to join in by holding a drink high in the year, letting out a yell, and taking a drink of whatever is in your hand.
+- If someone on stage encourages a 'Holler & Swaller,' be prepared to join in by holding a drink high in the year, letting out a yell, and taking a drink of whatever is in your hand.
 This is a popular event among the Nashville honky tonk crowd, so you'll be in the know ahead of time!

 - Keep some loose $1 bills in your pocket.
 The performers in all of the clubs play for nothing but tips, so be sure to let them know you appreciate the entertainment by dropping in a dollar or two when the jar gets passed around.